The Mae Shi: History

 In October 2005, they embarked on another US tour.
-Corey Fogel, who joined the band in the middle of their European tour as a mid-tour replacement for Brad Breeck when he suffered a family emergency, joined the band full-time as drummer.
-Breeck now plays guitar, keyboards and drums.
+Corey Fogel, who joined the band in the middle of their European tour as a mid-tour replacement for Breeck when he suffered a family emergency, joined the band full-time as drummer, with Breeck switching to guitar, keyboards and drums.
 To help fund the tour, they released two limited edition CD-Rs, I and II.

 Their debut DVD, Lock The Skull, Load The Gun, was released in April 2006 on 5RC.
 It combined 32 music videos made by friends and fans with an hour-long tour documentary chronicling their Celebration Tour.
 In July 2006, it was announced that Buchla had left the band approximately two months before.
 Fogel has also since left the band.
-Both departing members are now members of Gowns.
-Breeck has returned to playing the drums.
-It was announced in September/October 2006 that Jonathan Gray had joined the band as singer/guitarist.
+Both departing members formed the group Gowns.
+Breeck returned to playing the drums, and it was announced in September/October 2006 that Jonathan Gray had joined the band as singer/guitarist.

 Although the band decided to not play outside of their LA home after their Fall 2005 tour, they participated in a small two-week East Coast tour in August 2007 with Yea Big + Kid Static.
 On the tour, the band offered two limited edition CD-Rs, "III" ('HLLLYH' out-takes and demos) and IIII (Kingdom Come out-takes), along with a limited release of HLLLYH on cassette.
 The same year they appeared in the film What We Do Is Secret performing as The Screamers in The Masque scene, playing a cover version of the Germs' "Sex Boy" with Rich Moreno playing the role of Tomata du Plenty.

-On December 2, 2007 the band debuted Bill Gray and Marcus Savino in their live line up to replace bassist Tim Byron and drummer Brad Breeck, who will continue on with the Mae Shi, but not tour with them.
+On December 2, 2007 the band debuted Bill Gray and Marcus Savino in their live line up to replace bassist Tim Byron and drummer Brad Breeck, who continued on with the Mae Shi, but stopped touring with them.
 With their new line up, they embarked on a 4-day West Coast tour with The Germs in late December 2007, followed by a two-week tour in the UK during January/February 2008 promoting their new album.
-Marcus soon left the Mae Shi, and Jacob Cooper (of Bark Bark Bark) quickly joined the crew as they prepared to tour more.
+Savino left the Mae Shi shortly thereafter, and Jacob Cooper (of Bark Bark Bark) joined the crew as they prepared to tour more.
 They played 18 shows at SXSW (South by South-West Festival) in March 2008.

 Their third release, HLLLYH, was released on the labels Moshi Moshi (UK) and Team Shi (America) on February 11, 2008.
 They are already working on a new EP featuring all six current members of The Mae Shi.
 The Mae Shi has currently been chosen as one of the "Best New Bands" of California by Boston Phoenix Annual 50 Best Bands in America.

-The Grays and Cooper are now working under the name Signals, Jeff Byron leads Physical Forms (with rapper Busdriver) and Breeck performs as Skull Tape.
-In 2009, Byron started a band with rapper Busdriver called Physical Forms; an album is forthcoming in mid-2012.